-The competition between strands has produced anti-literature (anti-masonic, anti-trade union, anti-friendly society) alongside the very partisan ‘insider’ literature.
+Competition between strands has helped produce anti-literature (anti-masonic, anti-trade union, anti-friendly society) alongside the very partisan ‘insider’ literature.
 This pro- and con- literature has, at times, played a key historical role, that is, the literature, itself, is part of the history.
 The ways in which this has happened are sometimes the most difficult parts of the whole dynamic to see.

 Fourth – A guide to practice:

-Internally, ‘lodge’ behaviour and member’s carrying out of duties were once closely scrutinised.
+INTERNALLY, ‘lodge’ behaviour and member’s carrying out of duties were once closely scrutinised.
 The personal backgrounds of intending candidates were explored and could result in their being ‘black-balled’, ie prevented from joining by a current member placing a black rather than a white ball in the ballot box.
 Such results, the internal fines system and expulsions from lodge altogether were methods designed, in theory, to prevent inappropriate behaviour and prevent discussion of religion and/or political subjects.
 Lodge Rules were and are extensive.
-They are indicators of the inevitable conflicts, often personal.
+They reflect a history of conflicts, often personal.

-Friendly Societies have been least well known, Trade Unions have probably been the most vigorous in seeking public attention, Freemasons probably the least obvious, the most ‘under ground.’
-All ‘strands’ have been deeply involved in controversial Australian politics and have received abuse and praise at different times.
-All have suffered severe declines in numbers, resources and influence in recent years, but all have had their obituaries read prematurely at times.
+FRIENDLY Societies have been least well known, Trade Unions have probably been the most vigorous in seeking public attention, English Freemasons probably the least obvious, the most ‘under ground.’
+All ‘strands’ have been deeply involved in political controversies and have received abuse and praise at different times.
+All have suffered severe declines in numbers, resources and influence in recent years, but all have had their obituaries read prematurely.

 the EYE of Providence (God/the supreme Architect of the Universe/the Creator);